vivekvky/Aegon/README.md

 ## Pre-requisites to install dependencies

 - Install Node latest version

 ## Guess the Pokemon Game

-A greyed out pokemon image with border is displayed with 4 buttons below it.\
+A greyed out pokemon image with just the outline of pokemon is displayed with 4  with names of different pokemons below it.\
-We need to guess the correct option by clicking the button.\
+We need to guess the correct option by clicking the name of pokemon button.\
-If we guess correct answer we get points and can click on next button to choose the next set of pokemons.\
+If we guess correct answer we get points and can click on next button to choose the next set of pokemons.

+## About

+- This game is built using ReactJs, Typescript and plane css for styling.

 ### Local development & running